Rajkumar Imo Singh: Political career

 Despite having a close relationship with the Gandhi family and the higher coterie of AICC, Imo Singh was not given any responsibility in the AICC, it is believed that he was assured of some form of responsibility over the last 3/4 years.
 His detractors say that the sole reason for not getting it was due to the fact that he is the son-in-law of the present BJP Chief Minister of Manipur, Nongthombam Biren Singh.

 During the 2020 Rajya Sabha Election, he voted for the Bharatiya Janata Party candidate Leishemba Sanajaoba in Rajya Sabha in 2020 Rajya Sabha elections in Manipur.
 His relationship with the CLP Leader and ex CM Okram Ibobi Singh is believed to be one of the factors for his action leading to his voting for the Maharaja of Manipur.
 His detractors believe that his relationship with the present Chief Minister was the main reason for him going against the party line.
 He however voted for the Indian National Congress during the vote of confidence in the Manipur Legislative Assembly held in August after the Rajya Sabha Election.
 RK Imo Singh was subsequently expelled from the Congress Party.
 It is believed that he played a crucial role in making the six legislators resign from the Congress Party after the vote of confidence, apart from making two more Congress Legislators abstain from the Assembly.

 Singh was expelled from Indian National Congress in 2020 for voting in favour of BJP Rajya Sabha Candidate Maharaja Leishemba Sanajaoba.
 He joined the BJP in November 2021.

 RK Imo Singh is a mass based leader, who works closely amongst the people and the electorate.
 Despite being a young politician, he has been able to carve out a niche for himself by working closely with the masses.
-His crafty management during the recent crisis in the state politics has won accolades amongst his opponents too.
+His management during the recent crisis in the state politics has won accolades amongst his opponents too.
 He has friends across party lines in both the BJP and the Congress and now plays an important role in the state politics for providing a stable government.

 As President of Manipur Cricket Association, he has played an important role as an administrator to ensure the progress of Manipur Team into the Ranji Trophy Elite Group with a team of all indigenous players from the State.
 RK Imo Singh has played a proactive role in taking Manipur Cricket to the next level, by creating infrastructure and taking cricket to the masses, which is generally tilted towards football.
 In March 2023, new floodlights were installed at Luwangsangbam Cricket Stadium which was inaugurated by the Chief Minister of Manipur.
 The RK Jaichandra Singh Manipur Cricket League T20 Trophy was also unveiled for the promotion of T20 cricket in the State.